redux-offline/redux-offline/README.md

 );
 ```

-Then the action that have to dispatch a thunk needs to be decorated:
+Then the action that have to dispatch a thunk needs to be decorated with `thunk`:

 ```js
 const followUser = userId => ({